Do You Need a Belt to Deadlift?

 As I’ve discussed above, wearing a belt increases your ability to recruit your core musculature, creating much more intra-abdominal pressure vs just naturally bracing your core when not using a belt.

-By not using a belt for sub-maximal lifts, you learn how to naturally brace properly which then helps to get the most out of the belt when you wear it for maximal lifts.
+By not using a belt for lifts below ~80% of your 1RM, you learn how to naturally brace properly which then helps to get the most out of the belt when you wear it for maximal lifts.

 4. Technique

-A belt should be used as an external cue, helping to maintain the correct technique whilst providing added stability.
+A belt can be used as an external cue, helping to maintain the correct technique whilst providing added stability.

 When deadlifting with a belt, technique can often be forgotten with some people thinking the belt will provide protection for bad habits.